-Does the European Patent Office grant a software patent application?
+Does the European Patent Office grant software patent applications?

 The short answer is: Yes, but it depends on what the software actually does.

 On the other hand, “is software patentable?” is really the wrong question.
-Patents are granted for inventions, and it’s only a secondary question how the invention is embodied (in software, in an integrated circuit, with bolts and rivets, …).
+Patents are granted for inventions, and it should only be a secondary question how the invention is embodied (in software, in an integrated circuit, with bolts and rivets, …).

 But what is a patentable invention then?